USDA Extends Free Meals for Kids Through The End of the 2020-2021 School Year

-Due to a recent USDA summer foodservice waiver extension, Greenville County Schools has been approved by the SC State Department of Education to provide free meals to all students through December 31, 2020, or until the congressionally appropriated funding runs out.
+Due to a recent USDA summer foodservice waiver extension, Greenville County Schools has been approved by the SC State Department of Education to provide free meals to all students until the end of the school year.
 This extension allows all students in our district to receive free meals regardless of their meal status during this time.
 This applies to meals served to students when they are attending school in person, meals provided to students for days they are participating in eLearning and not in attendance, and meals served to students attending the Virtual Program.
-A link to the USDA announcement can be found here https://www.usda.gov/media/press-releases/2020/08/31/usda-extends-free-meals-kids-through-december-31-2020
+A link to the USDA announcement can be found here https://www.usda.gov/media/press-releases/2020/10/16/icymi-usda-extends-free-meals-all-kids

 Meals may be distributed to adults when children are not present if the adult is able to demonstrate proof of the child’s identity.
 Valid forms of identification may include, but are not limited to the GCS Backpack FANS Meal Card, school identification card, school report card, child’s passport, birth certificate, government-issued child identification card, or any document proving parent/guardian identity and relationship to the child, such as an adoption decree, doctor, clinic, or hospital record, religious record, or daycare center record.
 A listing of the 15 district locations is below.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.